 WHEN TO FILE: Officeholders must file no later than July 1 of the respective year.
 Candidates must file during the qualifying period.

-Full instructions for Florida Commission on Ethics reports can be found here.
+Full instructions for Florida Commission on Ethics reports.